 No. Recommendation Risks Agreed Action 11(H) The performance management framework should be reviewed as part of the policy and procedure review to ensure the delivery of the objectives set can be measured and monitored.
 This framework should measure and monitor the delivery of the Enforcement Policy and Procedure, supporting and demonstrating the progress of operational and individual targets and outcomes.
 The performance management arrangements do not support or demonstrate the delivery of objectives, targets, and outcomes.
-The service is in the process of rever performance management tools, as of the Business Improvement Plan.
-Enforcement Policy and Procedure Plan, and any subsequent revised feed into the performance management and any tools required to monitor.
-There is a resource demand to represent a resource service which shout the project resources as part of Reland 8.
-This can only be started with any donfidence after other recommendation of the business improvement plant completed and embedded.
-Person Responsible s set out in Goal 7 The revised the new Council Service Plan will ment framework orting on ald be included in commendation 5 egree of ations and aspects have been Due Date Head of Development Management 31 st October 2022
+The service is in the process of rev performance management tools, as of the Business Improvement Plan.
+Enforcement Policy and Procedure Plan, and any subsequent revised 3 feed into the performance manager and any tools required to monitor.
+There is a resource demand to report performance objectives which should the project resources as part of Rec and 8.
+This can only be started with any de confidence after other recommendat of the business improvement plan h s set out in Goal 7 The revised , the new Council Service Plan will ment framework orting on Id be included in commendation 5 egree of ations and aspects Person Responsible Due Date Head of Development Management 31 st October 2022